cousinwil/Eeze/README.md

 * `base.html` - base elements of a modern front end HTML5 template, ready to go!

 ##Writing a new app.css, fonts.css, or base.css

-From the Eeze directory in your terminal run...
+###app.css:

-###app.css: Edit your styles in stylesheets/less/app.less
+  * Edit your styles in stylesheets/less/app.less
-`lessc stylesheets/less/app.less > stylesheets/app.css`
+  * From the Eeze directory in your terminal run: `lessc stylesheets/less/app.less > stylesheets/app.css`

+###base.css:
-###base.css: Edit your styles in stylesheets/less/base.less
+  * Edit your styles in stylesheets/less/base.less
-`lessc stylesheets/less/base.less > stylesheets/base.css`
+  * From the Eeze directory in your terminal run: `lessc stylesheets/less/base.less > stylesheets/base.css`

+###fonts.css:
-###fonts.css: Edit your styles in stylesheets/less/fonts.less
+  * Edit your styles in stylesheets/less/fonts.less
-`lessc stylesheets/less/fonts.less > stylesheets/fonts.css`
+  * From the Eeze directory in your terminal run: `lessc stylesheets/less/fonts.less > stylesheets/fonts.css`

 ###Project Info: